mpg-age-bioinformatics/cluster_first_steps/README.md

 ---

-## Posit Bioinformatics
+## Posit Bioinformatics Studio

 Posit is a data science developer platform that provides access to multiple development environment including Rstudio, Jupyter Notebook, JupyterLab and VS Code.
-With Posit Bioinformatics, you can run multiple-concurrent sessions as well as use different versions of R and Python.
+With Posit Bioinformatics Studio, you can run multiple-concurrent sessions as well as use different versions of R and Python.

 It is available at [https://docker.bioinformatics.studio/posit](https://docker.bioinformatics.studio/posit) and can be accessed through the institute networks (e.g. internal wifi, lan, vpn, MPCDF gateways).
 In order to access the service, you need to have a user account at the Max Planck Computing and Data Facility - [MPCDF Registration](https://selfservice.mpcdf.mpg.de/index.php?r=registration).
-If you already have an MPCDF account and would like to use Posit Bioinformatics, please mail us at bioinformatics@age.mpg.de.
+If you already have an MPCDF account and would like to use Posit Bioinformatics Studio, please mail us at bioinformatics@age.mpg.de.
 ### Login & Home

 Login to the platform is possible with your MPCDF user credentials.